ChallengeSY/nebunoid/manual.md

 #### Introductory Training
 Introductory Training is a much shorter 10-level campaign, geared to introduce players new to the genre.
 Few obstacles exist throughout this campaign, and the player is given a maximum quantity of lives.

+#### Geometric Designs
+Geometric Designs is a shorter than usual 10-level campaign.
+Although less accomodating than Introductory Training, this set is still fairly easy in difficulty.
+Save points are present in every level, except for the final level.

 #### Regular Season
 Regular Season is the most balanced campaign, containing 30 levels.
 A wide variety of obstacles are demonstrated in this campaign, but no bio blocks are present.

 Save points are available for nearly every level in the campaign, being absent only from the last level of the campaign.
 Instead, players who lose their last life on the final level will not be permitted to continue, and must end their game.

-#### Geometric Designs
-Geometric Designs is a shorter than usual 10-level campaign.
-Although less accomodating than Introductory Training, this set is still modest in difficulty.
-Save points are present in every level, except for the final level.

 #### Fortified Letters
-Fortified Letters is moderately more challenging than Regular Season.
+Fortified Letters is decently more challenging than Regular Season.
 Every English letter is represented in this campaign, for a total of 26 levels.
 Save points are present in every level, except for the final level (which disallows continues instead).

+#### Electric Recharge
+Electric Recharge is an artistic 20-level campaign, referencing an computing themed universe.
+Save points are present in every level up to level 19, with the exception of level 13.

 #### Patriarch Memorial
-Patriarch Memorial is a moderate 25-level campaign, comprised mostly of artistic levels designed as a memory of the past.
+Patriarch Memorial is an artistic 25-level campaign, designed as a memory of the past.
+Moderate-Hard difficulty.
 Save points are present in every level up to level 23.
 No continues are permitted beyond this level.

-#### Electric Recharge
+#### Fusion Designs
-Electric Recharge is a moderate 20-level campaign; also comprised mostly of artistic levels, only they reference an computing themed universe.
-Save points are present in every level up to level 19, with the exception of level 13.
+Fusion Designs is a shorter than usual 14-level campaign.
+This campaign makes use of the newly introduced "brick fusion" mechanic, allowing for blocks of *any* shape.
+Save points are present in every level up to level 13.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements